-At both evaluation steps, two main elements of the proposal are evaluated: the Research Project and the Principal Investigator.
-Each evaluation step includes a remote evaluation phase where individual reviewers work independently (see Section 2 - Individual Review) and deliver the reviews for each proposal assigned to them.
+At both evaluation Steps, two main elements of the proposal are evaluated: the Research Project and the Principal Investigator.
+Each evaluation Step includes a remote evaluation phase where individual reviewers work independently (see Section 2 - Individual Review) and deliver the reviews for each proposal assigned to them.
 The remote evaluation phase is performed through an online evaluation system, SEP Evaluation (see Section 3.
 Electronic tools used in evaluation).

 After the remote phase, the panel meetings are organised.
-During these meetings, all the proposals assigned to this panel are discussed, scored and ranked.
+During these meetings, all the proposals assigned to the panel are discussed, scored and ranked.
 Each proposal is assigned to a Lead Reviewer (see Annex 2 - Role of the ERC Peer Reviewers), who introduces the proposal to the panel for discussion and is responsible for drafting the panel comment.
-The panels assess, score and rank the proposals on the basis of the individual reviews received and on the basis of the panel's discussion.
-At step 2, the assessment by the panels will also take into account the interview with the applicant.
+The panel assesses, scores and ranks the proposals on the basis of the individual reviews received and on the basis of the panel's discussion.
+At Step 2, the assessment by the panel will also take into account the interview with the applicant.